George Washington faces UCSD, looks for 4th straight home win

 Washington; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: George Washington will try to keep its three-game home win streak intact when the Colonials take on UCSD.
+BOTTOM LINE: George Washington will try to keep its three-game home win streak alive when the Colonials play UCSD.

-George Washington finished 12-18 overall with an 8-5 record at home during the 2021-22 season.
-The Colonials allowed opponents to score 72.8 points per game and shoot 44.3% from the field last season.
+George Washington finished 8-5 at home a season ago while going 12-18 overall.
+The Colonials shot 42.8% from the field and 33.7% from 3-point range last season.

-UCSD went 0-0 in Big West action and 4-11 on the road last season.
-The Tritons averaged 70.2 points per game last season, 27.9 in the paint, 12.3 off of turnovers and 8.4 on fast breaks.
+UCSD went 0-0 in Big West play and 4-11 on the road a season ago.
+The Tritons averaged 70.2 points per game while allowing opponents to score 70.6 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.